 Dreading going to the gym lately?
-If you feel constantly rundown, have zero motivation to sweat or hit a fitness wall, you might be suffering from a bout of exercise burnout.
+If you feel constantly rundown, have zero motivation to sweat or hit a fitness wall, you might be having a bout of exercise burnout.
 Like workplace burnout, exercise burnout happens when you're consistently overextending yourself working out.

 Video of the Day